Aleksandar Sofronijević: Life

 Born and grown up in Kraljevo, Serbia, he lived his childhood with his parents (Radovan Sofronijević and Milena) and his sister Aleksandra.
-No one in his family was professionally engaged in music, but his parent loved watching music shows with traditional Serbian songs.
+No one in his family was professionally engaged in music, but his parents loved watching music shows with traditional Serbian songs.

 Sofronijević got his first accordion at the age of 4 and started to attend private music classes, because his parents noticed the passion that he had for music.
 He continued playing the accordion in elementary and secondary school, and during school breaks he often played with his classmates, whenever he had an accordion handy.
 After finishing secondary school, he decided to dedicate his life and future entirely to music, and moved to the city of Kragujevac, where he was enrolled in the Academy of Music and became a professional accordionist by finishing his studies.

 Sofronijević has a healthy lifestyle and his daily routine includes training and swim sessions and a healthy diet.
 His main hobby is cycling provided by the fact that during the summer he often participates in local cycling races and marathons, which last for several days.